nnqtran/Collection-Analysis/README.md

 4. NDC is a company that handles debts well: like Deadloan vs other of Product_final.

-5. Deadloan accounts have a high payout ratio in the last months of the year 10, 11, 12.
+5. Deadloan accounts have a high payout ratio in the last months of the year 10, 11, and 12.

 6. December is the month with the highest repayment rate of the year, then it drops to the lowest in February.